znegva/znegva.github.io/_posts/2018-02-18-encrypted-backups.md

 ---
 layout: post
-title: Encrypted backups with rsnapshot and gpg
+title: Encrypted backups with rsnapshot and GPG
-tags: macOS Debian backups
+tags: macOS Debian backups GPG rsync brew
 ---

 Currently I am using a backup strategy recoursing to rsnapshot and GPG on macOS as